iZemil/job/interview/questions/javascript.md

 -   takes other functions as arguments.
 -   returns a function as its result

+### What is Function Composition?

+Function composition is a technique that involves combining multiple functions to create a new function.
+Function composition allows you to create complex behavior by combining simple, reusable functions, and it can help to make the code more modular, composable, and reusable.

 ### What are Map and Set objects?